fherb2/wildlifeRecords2Hdf/README.md

 ### Pragmatic solutions, their problems and the aim of the project

-Not every scientific working group has the opportunity to appoint an experienced software-savvy data specialist as a member of their group.
+Not every scientific working group has the opportunity to appoint an experienced data specialist with software expertise as a member of their group.
 Depending on the experience of the members of the working group, pragmatic solutions are chosen to summarize the data from the data recorders.
-The primary, minimum goal is to summarize the data in such a way that it can be used for at least a single analysis with subsequent publication of findings.
+The primary, minimum goal is to summarize the data in such a way that it can be used for at least a single analysis with subsequent publication of discoveries.
 The consequence of this is that the data is lost for subsequent use at a later date or by other working groups if not at least one member of the original working group is not available to help interpret the data files.
 This is a common and recurring problem in science.

 While openly accessible and well-documented software tools are usually used for the actual evaluation of the data, it is rather difficult to access the source data again later and extract it from the collected data series due to the pragmatic isolated solutions described above.